new-guy/screeps-os/README.md

 The overarching goal here is to build an AI that is driven around running individual processes.
 These individual processes will ideally be broken up into small chunks of logic that can reasonably be run independently of one another.
 Additionally, we will decide whether or not to run each process based upon the resources available to us - both in terms of CPU and in terms of in-game resources such as Energy or Minerals.

+## How to play

+### Respawning
+- Look at the current heart definition picture to see how far you need to space things
+- Place the spawn & put !CHUNK|heart|ROOMNAME over it

+### High Level Controls
+- Building - !CHUNK|chunktype|UID
+	- Chunktypes are defined in constructionSiteManager.
+Also there are some pictures of them
+	- Chunks are placed automatically, but we can only place one new chunk per RCL because we don't include future building locations in our chunk calculations
+	- Force recalculation with Room.prototype.forceBuildingRegeneration()

 ## Tick Loop - sorta out of date

 Our tick loop is intended to segregate object initialization, functional actions, and state storage into separate stages.
 The tick loop looks something like: